 Fifty MPAs and 2 special closure areas were designated in the south coast in 2012, between Point Conception in the north and the Mexican border in the south, including offshore islands. photo copyright Mine Beyaz

 The San Francisco Bay Study Region (waters within San Francisco Bay, from the Golden Gate Bridge northeast to the Carquinez Bridge) is the fifth and final study region for consideration under the Marine Life Protection Act (MLPA). photo copyright John Hampton

-All materials presented on this site are Copyright 2013 by the Monterey Bay Sanctuary Foundation and may be used for non-commercial purposes.
+All materials presented on this site are Copyright 2014 by the California Marine Sanctuary Foundation or other organizations and agencies where noted, and may be used for non-commercial purposes.
 For commercial use please contact us.
 All photographs on this site have all copyrights reserved by the photographer and written permission must be given for other uses.
-The Monterey Bay Sanctuary Foundation values your privacy.
+The California Marine Sanctuary Foundation values your privacy.
 We take every precaution to protect your personal information and will never disclose it to any other organization.